mehkanik/mehkanik.github.io/_posts/2022-07-13-downhill-diner.md

 ---

 Well, that was a fun little piece of constrained writing.
-I might have these characters show up in other stories.
+The constraint was "a riddle without an answer".
+Did you come up with one?
+I also might have these characters show up in other stories.
 I think they're fun.